-This Picadillo with Potatoes is made with ground beef, onion, jalapeños, chili powder, cumin, and garnished with cilantro and limes.
+This Picadillo Recipe is made with ground beef, onion, jalapeños, chili powder, cumin, and garnished with cilantro and limes.

 If you love this recipe, feel free to try my Chipotle Cilantro Lime White Rice and my Elote (Mexican Street Corn)